 OFSTED, the UK education regulator, has been given the responsibility of monitoring how well the Prevent Duty is being implemented in schools.
-Specifically, they are responsible for overseeing how well the school is performing in preventing extremists from seeking to radicalize learners in addition to supporting those learners perceived to be at risk of extremist influences.
-Netsweeper reports, alerts, and automated emails to all stakeholders fully complies with the reporting practices of schools and is 100% OFTSED compliant.
+They are responsible for overseeing how well the school is performing in preventing extremists from seeking to radicalize learners in addition to supporting those learners perceived to be at risk of extremist influences.
+Netsweeper reports and sends alerts to all stakeholders, fully complies with the reporting practices of schools, and is OFTSED compliant.

-Netsweeper is a direct partner of the Counter Terrorism Internet Referral Unit (CTIRU) and run by the Metropolitan Police.
-Under Section 3 of the Terrorism Act, CTIRU removes unlawful terrorist material content from the Internet or content that incites or glorifies terrorist acts.
+Netsweeper is a direct partner of the Counter Terrorism Internet Referral Unit (CTIRU) run by the Metropolitan Police.
+Under Section 3 of the Terrorism Act, CTIRU removes unlawful terrorist content from the internet or content that incites or glorifies terrorist acts.
 In addition, CTIRU compiles a list of URLs for material hosted outside of the United Kingdom, which are blocked on networks of the public estate.
-Netsweeper, being a long-standing partner, with a direct communication channel to CTIRU, has integrated the list of URLs enabling our global community with unmatched protection against terrorist and extremist content.
+Netsweeper, being a long-standing partner, with a direct communication channel to CTIRU, has integrated the list of URLs, giving our global community unmatched protection against terrorist and extremist content.

 Impede Terrorism & Radicalization